[TOC]

 Obsidian Model Run Attempt and Help Request: User

-, the cofounder of Nous, tried to assist by sharing links to GitHub repositories and suggested pieces of code needed to inference Obsidian, although admitting uncertainty in how to successfully do so.
+@vic49initially asked for help with running the Obsidian model, expressing frustration over promised scripts that hadnāt been delivered.
+User@teknium, the cofounder of Nous, tried to assist by sharing links to GitHub repositories and suggested pieces of code needed to inference Obsidian, although admitting uncertainty in how to successfully do so.
 He explained that Obsidian doesnāt work with transformers directly, and that a custom class from Llava was used instead. -

 Community Guidance and Real Expectations: User

-about the volunteer basis of open source projects and the possibility of real-life events delaying promised updates, to which@vic49
+@gabriel_symereminded@vic49about the volunteer basis of open source projects and the possibility of real-life events delaying promised updates, to which@vic49expressed disappointment over the broken promise. -

 Obsidian Model Analysis:

-analysed the Obsidian model, stating that it relies on the Transformers library in part and includes custom classes.
+@vic49analysed the Obsidian model, stating that it relies on the Transformers library in part and includes custom classes.
 However, they felt they couldnāt build a script without more guidance or a simple example, likening it to CogVLMās approach. -

 Introduction of TinyGPT-V:

-, a smaller model built by Tyrannosaurus that is designed for multimodal use.
+@qnguyen3introducedTinyGPT-V, a smaller model built by Tyrannosaurus that is designed for multimodal use.
 He also referred to MobileVLM, a mobile-oriented multimodal vision language model. -

 Vision Model Training: A discussion about vision model training unfolded.

-added that vision encoders were smaller, pretrained models and that training normally happened in two stages, with the end goal of mapping vision embeddings to the text embedding space.
+@tekniumasked why vision models required multiple stages of training and why images couldnāt be encoded as tokens into the regular SFT stage of an LLM.@qnguyen3argued that vision encoders usually lower the quality of image representation, hence the need for multiple stages of training.@coffeebean6887added that vision encoders were smaller, pretrained models and that training normally happened in two stages, with the end goal of mapping vision embeddings to the text embedding space.

 Links mentioned: